Our Pick: Helinox

 How we chose

 We judge camp seats on one axis with two ends: how good the sitting is, and what the sitting costs you in pack weight, pack volume, and dollars.
 That is the weight-to-comfort ladder this whole guide climbs.
-At the bottom, closed-cell foam pads (a few ounces, about $10 to $34) solve the wet-cold-sharp problem and nothing else.
+At the bottom, closed-cell foam pads (a few ounces, about $10 to $35) solve the wet-cold-sharp problem and nothing else.
 In the middle, legless chairs like the Crazy Creek add back support without legs to snap.
-At the top, real legged chairs lift you off the ground entirely, and the Helinox Chair Zero's 1.1 lb listed weight is the number that defines the category's ceiling of respectability.
+At the top, real legged chairs lift you off the ground entirely: the Helinox Chair Zero's 1.1 lb listed weight defines the ultralight ceiling, and the new premium tier, reclining and high-back designs around 2 lb and up, defines how much living room a backpack can carry.
 Every listed weight and capacity below is the manufacturer's published figure, checked against our PA-API-verified dataset, and we say 'listed' every time because we mean it.

 We also weight honesty about failure modes, because this category has a specific one: cheap chairs fail at the pole hubs and pocket corners, and they fail under exactly the person the weight rating said was fine.
 So each pick carries a clear 'who should buy' and an equally clear 'what we don't like,' the clone gets judged as a clone rather than graded on a curve, and no brand has bought a placement.
 Every ounce earns its place; a chair that quits earning it loses its spot.